myelnet/pop/README.md

 ## Background

 To speed up data retrieval from Filecoin, a secondary market allows clients to publish their content ids to a network of providers in order to retrieve it faster and more often at a cheaper price.
-This does not guarrantee data availability and so should it be used in addition to a regular storage deal.
+This does not guarrantee data availability and so should be used in addition to a regular storage deal.
 You can think of this as the CDN layer of Filecoin.
 This library is still very experimental and more at the prototype stage so feel free to open an issue if you have any suggestion or would like to contribute!